• About

 Change the Oil and Oil Filter Regularly

-Some manufacturers say you can change your oil after as much as 10,000 miles, but I still recommend you do it every 3000 miles, or three months — which ever comes first.
-By changing your oil and oil filter every 3000 miles you’re draining all of the impurities like dirt and condensation from your oil pan, reducing wear and tear on your engine.
+Some manufacturers recommend changing the oil after as much as 10,000 miles.
+However, I still recommend you do it every 3000 miles, or three months.
+By changing your oil and oil filter every 3000 miles you’re draining all of the impurities like dirt and condensation from your oil pan.
+This reduces wear and tear on your engine.

 If you change the oil yourself, please take the old oil to a recycling center for disposal.
 In the old days we didn’t think about the environmental impacts of how we disposed of our old oil; we’d simply pour it down catch basins down the street, or put it in containers and dispose of it in the trash.
 Thankfully, those days are long gone.

 Did You Know?
 Although I wouldn’t recommend it, especially for today’s newer cars, many frugal people still save their used oil and reuse it.
 They place the used oil in a large container and then let it sit.
-After a long enough period of time, the dirt, grit and water that contaminates the oil eventually settles to the bottom, leaving clean oil that can be skimmed off the top for reuse.
+Eventually, the dirt, grit and water that contaminates the oil settles to the bottom.
+You can then skim the clean oil off the top for reuse.

 Change the Air Filter